Fishing and Sea Life

 Although there has been a steadily increasing demand for Whale watching trips, sea fishing is still well provided for, and there are opportunities from virtually all of the sea lochs in the area - Lochs Carron, Torridon, Gairloch, Broom and further North.
 There are also local boat operators in Gairloch and Ullapool that can take you out into the deep waters to try your luck at some bigger game.

-Fishing (on Land!)
+Fishing (on Land)